practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/README.md

 ...but all (other) lists have been refactored to vectors when feasible (actually, there was only one left at last).

-In its first version, the Gambit source code file (for an older Gambit version) could be taken by the **CHICKEN** compiler almost unchanged; I only had to add two standard library imports (the Gambit program is OK with its default environment without any extra imports) and change the creation of a first random integer number, including some random seeding.
+In its first version, the **Gambit** source code file (for an older Gambit version) could be taken by the **CHICKEN** compiler almost unchanged; I only had to add two standard library imports (the Gambit program is OK with its default environment without any extra imports) and change the creation of a first random integer number, including some random seeding.

+The Gambit dialect is a bit curious since it's the only one of the four dialects which doesn't need any _import_ or other (global) declarations.
+However, its binary, standalone executable is a fat one as shown below at [Size of executables](#size-of-executables)

 However, I think that this 8-batch solution, though helping me to see that there can be real speed in the Land of Scheme's, is not a good one, because it breaks with the usual algorithm as implemented in all other programming languages and dialects so far and also now with my list-free Racket solution.